hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 apparently went off straight on his face and he succumbed to his injury today.”

-Somakhya: “Ouch, what a sad way to go\!
+Somakhya: “Ouch, what a sad way to go!
 That is one experiment which should be done with utmost caution; not at all something for the casual pyrotechnic enthusiast.
 The poor boy should have really listened to the warnings of the elders for that one.”